Hundred Years' War, 1415–1453: England resumes the war

 The Peace of Auxerre between the Armagnacs and the Burgundians in 1412 weakened the English's hopes of concessions, and Clarence's expedition in 1412 further cemented the Armagnacs' control of Paris.
 However, riots in 1413 forced John the Fearless, Duke of Burgundy to flee, leading to civil war and the Armagnacs regaining control of Paris and the government.
 The civil war continued through Picardy and Flanders until August 1414, when a peace agreement was reached in Arras.
 Both sides made overtures to Henry, hoping to enlist his help in their quarrel.
 Henry was content to keep them both dangling, and even suggested marrying Jean's daughter to settle the French quarrel.
 In January 1414, a truce was arranged between Henry and the Armagnac government in Paris to continue negotiations over Henry's claims, including the hand of Charles VI's daughter, Catherine, and a colossal dowry of a million crowns.
-The Armagnacs were willing to meet Henry's demands but were not prepared to provide such a large dowry.
+The Armagnacs were willing to meet Henry's other demands but were not prepared to provide such a large dowry.
 Henry wanted war as soon as possible while the French were distracted by internal troubles.
 The truce was extended to August 1415, but it was merely a smoke screen for Henry's preparations.

 Henry V aimed to leave a contented country behind when he ventured abroad, requiring the nobility's support.
 However, disaffected barons from his father's reign were vulnerable to exploiting his absence.
 These peers or families had been dishonoured by Henry's father when he usurped the throne from Richard II.
 Upon his accession, Henry V made a generous gesture to these people, ensuring their support for regaining their inheritance and not seizing the throne.
 He restored lands and titles to several key nobles, including the Earl of March, the grandson of the late Earl of Northumberland, and Thomas Holland.
 He also removed the stigma against the House of York, winning the loyalty of the Duke of York.
 To further solidify his rule, he elevated his own brothers, John and Humphrey, to dukedoms and made Richard Langley the Earl of Cambridge.
 Finally, to put the past behind him, he had the body of Richard II reburied at Westminster.
 Henry also aimed to leave Scotland's border secured before attacking France, holding Murdoch and James I captive, renewing the 1414 truce, and strengthening marcher castle garrisons.